Explainable AI for Forecasts you can Trust

 These questions are just the tip of the iceberg for business users leveraging AI forecasting solutions.

 The field of forecasting has made significant strides in recent years, propelled by advancements in machine learning and AI capabilities.
-However, the advent of powerful foundational models has introduced a trade-off: while computational prowess has increased, it has been at the cost of explainability.
+However, the advent of large models based on neural networks - including foundation models - have introduced a trade-off: while computational prowess has increased, it has been at the cost of explainability.

 Explainable AI (XAI) refers to a set of processes and methods that allow human users to comprehend and trust the results and outputs created by machine learning algorithms.
 XAI techniques can be applied at various stages of the machine learning lifecycle to provide transparency and insight into model behavior.
 For example: